Apollo’s family ties

 Apollo’s oracle at Delphi

-The Greeks told a story that when Apollo first came to Delphi there was a great snake living there, a sort of dragon, the Pythia.
 Apollo killed the dragon and that was how Delphi became his temple.
-This might mean that there was an earth goddess that people worshipped at Delphi before the Greeks came with their new god Apollo.
+This story might come from a real historical truth that there was an earth goddess that people worshipped at Delphi before the Greeks came with their new god Apollo.

 Apollo and Cassandra